dotnetbio/bio/FAQ.md

 **I would prefer not to use Microsoft Visual Studio as my IDE.
 What alternatives are available?**

 - You can use [MonoDevelop](http://monodevelop.com/Download) which runs under Linux and Mac OSX.
-It is compatible with Visual studio solution files, and is built more for C#/F#.
+It is compatible with Visual Studio solution files, and is built more for C#/F#.
-- You may also want to check the Visual Studio site for things like [VsVIM](http://visualstudiogallery.msdn.microsoft.com/59ca71b3-a4a3-46ca-8fe1-0e90e3f79329) - Vim Emulation layer which integrates the familiar key binding experience of Vim directly into Visual Studio's editor.
+- You may also want to check the Visual Studio Marketplace for things like [VsVIM](http://visualstudiogallery.msdn.microsoft.com/59ca71b3-a4a3-46ca-8fe1-0e90e3f79329) - Vim Emulation layer which integrates the familiar key binding experience of Vim directly into Visual Studio's editor.
 - The [Mono Project](http://www.mono-project.com/) provides a plug-in for the Eclipse IDE, enabling .NET development on a number of platforms.
 Please visit the Mono pages for specifics.
 - Other Eclipse plug-ins are available, for instance [Emonic](http://emonic.sourceforge.net/).

-**I am using the BioExcel add-in with Microsoft Excel 2010 and want to use the Chart option under the .NET Bio tab to chart my DNA sequence distribution table.
+**I am using the BioExcel add-in with Microsoft Excel and want to use the Chart option under the .NET Bio tab to chart my DNA sequence distribution table.
 What steps do I need to do?**

 - Load the gene sequence you want to chart
 - Under the Excel File menu choose the Options submenu